nextflow-io/nextflow/docs/operator.rst

 ----------

 The ``flatMap`` operator applies a function of your choosing to every item emitted by a channel, and returns the items so obtained as a new channel.
-Whenever the `mapping` function returns a list of items, this list is flattened so that each single item is emitted on its own.
+Whereas the `mapping` function returns a list of items, this list is flattened so that each single item is emitted on its own.

 For example::